eutectic6337/TNbadge/README.md

 - external access over BLE/WiFi by not-a-badge

 # production timeline
-Board design is now fairly locked down.
+Board design is now locked down.

 - First batch of badge kits
 (SMD components soldered onto PCB, through-hole assembly to be completed by user) distributed in April 2024 to software development volunteers

-- Artwork to be added to board silkscreen
+- Artwork has been added to board silkscreen

-- epaper displays to be ordered early May
+- epaper displays are now in hand

-- PCBs to be ordered mid May
+- remaining PCBs to be delivered mid June

-- CPU modules to be ordered early June
+- remaining CPU modules to be ordered mid June

 - SMD assembly to start when PCBs arrive